Home > Location Guides > RMNP > 3M Curve

 Best Day, Time, and Month

-The best option is to get married at 3M Curve at sunrise or sunset, on a Monday or Tuesday, sometime between mid-June and mid-October.
+The best option is to get married at 3M Curve at sunrise or two hours before sunset, on a Monday or Tuesday, sometime between mid-June and mid-October.

 What’s the Best Month to Get Married at 3M Curve?